At 12 - 24 months, your child still needs your protection, and child-proofing is still a must.

 For more information on learning through play, please visit the ECDA Child Care Link.

-You may be thinking of taking your child for water-play or teaching him how to swim.
+You may be thinking of taking your child for water-play or teaching your child how to swim.
 Here are some safety rules:

 A Child-Safe Home